 So it is possible that everyone would benefit from an air purifier-unless of course particles entering our bloodstreams and our brains is a good thing!

 So should people without medical condition living in low pollution level areas consider purifying their air?
 I would suggest that you buy an air quality sensor/meter and measure the air quality in different rooms in your home.
 Certainly if the PM 2.5 is above 5 g/m3, the WHO safe level, then it probably would be wise for you to buy air purifiers and reduce particle count in the air.
 However even if the PM 2.5 is below this level you may wish to look at some of the recent medical evidence outlined in this article.
-Also you may live in an area with particular pollution problems for instance with chemicals, and that may be the main reason that you need to use an air purifier.
+Also you may live in an area with particular pollution problems for instance with chemicals, and that may be the main reason that you need an air purifier.

 If you are going to stake your future health on measuring the air quality in your home, I would recommend the iQair AirVisual Pro.
 There is a helptul article here-“How to test air quality in your home“